 Ruiz’s critical voice has been targeted many times since April 2018, together with other members of Fundación del Río.
 At the end of last year, Nicaragua’s National Assembly cancelled the foundation’s legal entity and occupied its premises (including Radio Humedales, a local radio station established in partnership with Associació d’Amistat San Miguelito-Sant Boi).

 At the end of 2018, Ruiz left Nicaragua after receiving numerous threats, being attacked in his own house and having received intel from different sources that the government was planning to arrest and process him.
-Now in Costa Rica, he is awaiting his right of asylum.

 He has now been in exile in Costa Rica for 3 years, from where he continues to work in the environmental defence of the Indio Maíz Biological Reserve, accompanying indigenous and Afro-descendant peoples and promoting initiatives with exiled peasants in northern Costa Rica who are one of the concerns of the organisation that he works for.
 More than 6,000 people went into exile as a result of the country’s socio-political crisis.